AgrawalAmey/agrawalamey.github.io/index.md

 # Amey Agrawal

- I am a member of technical staff at [Qubole](https://qubole.com).
-I completed my bachelor's degree in Computer Science from [Birla Institute of Technology & Science](https://www.bits-pilani.ac.in/) in 2018.
-My research includes machine learning for systems, natural language processing and reinforcement learning. *I am looking for ML engineering roles.*
+ I am an engineer with the systems group at Microsoft Research, India.
+I am currently working on low-level systems for Azure's machine learning platform.
+Before, that I spent a couple of years working on Apache Spark and IR problems at a big data platform start-up.
+I am interested in ML for systems and systems for ML. *I am applying for PhD programmes this Fall.*

 ## Research